Open Accessibility Menu

 What Is Interventional Cardiology?

-Interventional cardiology is the subspecialty of cardiology that uses specialized catheter-based techniques to diagnose and treat coronary artery disease, vascular disease, structural heart disease, and congenital heart defects.
+Interventional cardiology is the subspecialty of cardiology that uses specialized catheter-based techniques to diagnose and treat coronary artery disease, vascular disease, structural heart disease and congenital heart defects.
 Interventional cardiologists use various diagnostic tools and imaging techniques to measure cardiovascular functions such as blood pressure and blood flow in major arteries throughout the body and within the different chambers of the heart.
 Interventional cardiologists do not perform traditional “open” heart surgeries.

 Some of the conditions we treat include:

-Differences Between General Cardiology, Interventional Cardiology, and Cardiac Surgery
+Differences Between General Cardiology, Interventional Cardiology and Cardiac Surgery

 Interventional cardiologists are cardiology subspecialists who are trained to place stents in clogged arteries to allow blood to flow properly and reduce risk of stroke or heart attack, as well as to repair holes in the heart or place special devices in the heart to help it function properly.
+Using cutting-edge technology and the newest techniques and complex advancements in this field of medicine—such as cardiac catheterization, transcatheter aortic valve replacement (TAVR), and mitral valve replacement and repairs—interventional cardiologists perform delicate life-saving and life-enhancing procedures to treat patients with heart disease, valve defects or structural abnormalities.

 Cardiac surgeons perform traditional “open” surgeries, such as coronary artery bypass surgery.
 Patients who see general cardiologists and/or interventional cardiologists may be referred to a cardiac surgeon if their heart condition can’t be treated with medication or a less invasive catheter-based procedure.
 Neither general cardiologists nor interventional cardiologists perform surgery.